 - Chicken Gnocchi Soup Olive Garden copycat

-These Hawaiian haystacks start with a bed of rice that's been topped with creamy gravy chicken.
-The chicken is loaded with fun "salad bar" type toppings like pineapple, chow mein noodles, olives, tomatoes, cilantro, etc.
+These Hawaiian Haystacks start with a bed of rice that's been topped with creamy chicken gravy.
+The chicken is loaded with fun salad bar toppings like pineapple, crispy chow mein noodles, olives, tomatoes, and cilantro.

 - 4 tablespoons unsalted butter

 - 1/4 cup white, all-purpose flour